This page contains:

-If you open the reveal formatting pane (SHIFT & F1) in Word and put your cursor inside an unstyled content control, you'll see that it has the Placeholder text character style applied:
+If you open the reveal formatting pane (SHIFT & F1) in Word and put your cursor inside an unstyled content control, you'll see that it has the Placeholder text character style (or its localised equivalent for non-English Word) applied:

 If you apply a style (e.g. Heading 1) inside the content control, the Placeholder text style will be lost and the Dradis reporting engine won't be able to replace the content control with the text from your project.

 Instead of creating the content control, then applying the style, you'll actually want to reverse the order:

 Apply the style (e.g. Heading 1) to the blank paragraph